nlesc-sherlock/data_tools_integration/docs/technical_overview/dataimport.md

 * Parquet
 * Sequence files

-such a binary file can hold multiple records, which facilitates dealing with large datasets, and some formats allow you to apply compression.
+A binary file can hold multiple records, which facilitates dealing with large datasets, and some formats allow you to apply compression.
 Other considerations are:

 * amount of metadata